Hosted by

 Understanding, predicting, and ultimately programming how cells respond to internal cues and external stimuli is a fundamental challenge in biology.

-Advances in single-cell technologies now enable large-scale measurements of cellular responses to genetic and chemical perturbations, fueling this exciting era of predictive cellular modeling.
+Advances in single-cell RNA-seq technologies now enable large-scale measurements of cellular responses to genetic and chemical perturbations, fueling this exciting era of predictive cellular modeling.
 Virtual Cell Challenge is a recurring, open, community-driven challenge aimed at evaluating and improving computational models that predict cellular responses to genetic or chemical perturbations.

-The top three models will win cash prizes of $100,000, $50,000, and $25,000.
+The top three models will win prizes valued at $100,000, $50,000, and $25,000.

 Join us in shaping the future of cellular biology through predictive modeling.